 If you have already purchased your Muster pass for this year, don’t worry you can still purchase a rope off permit.
 All you need to do is log back into Moshtix and hit the button NEED TO ADD EXTRAS to purchase your permit.

 Do you need to Rope Off?

 If you would like to see the Muster site and choose a camping space before every man and his ute arrives (literally), you can grab your rope off permit from our website or over the phone.
-Only if you have purchased a valid season or 3 day Muster ticket, before you can purchase a rope off permit.

 NOTE: You don’t have to rope off a site to come to the Muster – your Muster ticket provides you with access to the camp ground from midday the day before your Muster ticket starts from (ie: if you have purchased a 4 day ticket, you can arrive from midday Wednesday to set up your camp and you can access the Muster from when gates open on Thursday).
 You only need to obtain a rope off permit if you intend to mark out your site prior to the Muster event starting.